 Target area: HipsSection divider

-Extended Triangle Pose improves balance, posture, and body awareness, and counteracts the effects of prolonged sitting.
-It can boost energy and fight fatigue, as well as build confidence and empowerment.
+Extended Triangle Pose improves balance, posture, and body awareness.
+It counteracts the effects of prolonged sitting.

 Other Extended Triangle perks: